Tanu-N-Prabhu/Python/README.md

 > <b>Poonam Gupta</b> - Math & AP Computer Science Instructor, Brunswick School <br>
 > Thank you so much for posting such helpful posts on GitHub.
 Many, many thanks for all you do to spread the knowledge.

+> <b>David Okenwa</b> - Mechanical Engineer and currently building in Data Analytics!
+> I recently serendipitously came across your Medium, GitHub, and portfolio website and was enthralled.
+Really Inspiring!
+I want to start writing articles and building my GitHub repositories.

 **Do you like the Repository?
 Please drop in your precious reviews by shooting an e-mail**.